graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 - `queryBuilder.getTableAlias()` refers to the table/function/view/etc from which the `User` (the parent type) was retrieved
 - there is no `queryBuilder.parentQueryBuilder`
-- Regular connection arguments are added automatically thanks to the plugin system

 You can see more examples of these use cases [in the